 Client side encryption can be used to encrypt data through application lifecycle.
 Client-side encryption is used to help protect data in use.
 This comes with some limitations.
 Operations that must operate on the data, such as increments, comparisons, and searches will not function properly.
 You can write client-side encryption logic directly in your own application or use functions built into clients such as the Java Lettuce cipher codec.
 We have plans to support encryption in our SDKs.

 We can restrict the access to your database to a set of IP addresses which will have access to your database.
 This is quite a strong way to secure your database, but it has some limitations.
 For example you can not know the IP addresses in serverless platforms such AWS Lambda and Vercel functions.

 mTLS ensures two-way authentication where both client and server authenticate each other at the same time in the authentication protocol.
 No client can assess the database without the certificate.
 The user downloads uses the certificate for their client.

 VPC Peering enables you to connect to Upstash from your own VPC using private IP.
 Database will not be accessible from the public network.
 Database and your application can run in the same subnet which also minimizes data transfer costs.
-VPC Peering is only available for Enterprise databases.
+VPC Peering is only available for Pro/Enterprise databases.

 AWS Private link provides private connectivity between Upstash Database and your Redis client inside AWS infrastructure.
 Private link is only available for Pro/Enterprise databases.